Skip to content

 If a service binds its TCP port before it is actually ready, prefer HTTP or log-based readiness over plain TCP readiness.

-volumes vs x-enroot.prepare
+volumes vs x-runtime.prepare

 MechanismUse it forWhen it is appliedReuse behavior